c3JpbmkK/YAMLFunhouse/README.md

 # Bring up a cluster using Ansible
 # Why ?
 Why not :)

-When VMs are preconfigured
+When VMs are preconfigured (network and SSH)

-ansible-playbook site.yml
+* To bring up a cluster: ansible-playbook site.yml
-real    1m32.209s
-user    0m17.146s
-sys     0m6.781s
+  * To use a different cni plugin (default is Weave): ansible-playbook site.yml -e cni_plugin=cilium

-ansible-playbook teardown.yml
+* To destroy a cluster: ansible-playbook teardown.yml
-real    0m6.150s
-user    0m1.736s
-sys     0m0.567s